MASTER OF ARTS IN TEACHING SOCIAL STUDIES

 The MAT program is designed for individuals—including career changers—who already possess a bachelor’s degree and who wish to teach social studies, but who do not have teacher certification .

 To be considered for admission to the program, applicants must have either an undergraduate degree in history or a degree in one of the social sciences listed under admissions requirements (below) with a history minor or the equivalent (18 credits).
 Prospective applicants who do not meet these requirements will be considered for admission upon completion of a supplementary course of study equivalent to a Stony Brook major in history before a decision can be made on their application.

 • A minimum GPA of 3.00 (both overall and in the major).

 • A completed application and letters of recommendation.

-The application deadlines are July 15 (for the summer and fall semesters) and October 31 (for the spring semester).
-Applications must be submitted online.
+The application deadlines are July 15 (for the fall semester) and December 1 st (for the spring semester).
+Application deadlines for summer session are: Summer I, April 15 th, Summer II, May 15 th.
+All applications must be submitted online.

 Program requirements include 5 graduate history courses, 6 pedagogy courses (plus state-mandated field experience), and student teaching, which is full-time, 15-week practicum.
 In addition, students must also satisfy the required areas of study in history and the social sciences.
 This requirement may be met through prior undergraduate coursework and courses taken as part of the MAT curriculum, though many students must take a small number of additional courses.
 For more detail, please download the MAT advising worksheet.
 Prospective applicants are strongly encouraged to meet with the program director.